Conjunctive Queries: Unique Characterizations and Exact Learnability

 Note that the size of the smallest frontier is in general exponential in $k$.
 Indeed, consider the single-element structure $(A,\textbf{a})$ where $A$ consists of the single fact $P(a)$ and $\textbf{a}=a,\ldots,a$ has length $k$.
 It is not hard to show that every frontier of this (c-acyclic) structure must contain, up to homomorphic equivalence, all structures of the form $(B,\textbf{b})$ where $B$ consists of two facts, $P(a_1)$ and $P(a_2)$, and $\textbf{b}\in \{a_1, a_2\}^k$ is a sequence in which both $a_1$ and $a_2$ occur.
 There are exponentially many pairwise homomorphically incomparable such structures.

 The proof of Theorem~\ref{thm:cacyclic-polyfrontier} is based on a construction that improves over a similar but exponential construction of gap pairs for acyclic structures given in~\cite[Def.~3.9]{NesetrilTardif2000}.
-Our results also shed new light on a question posed in the same paper: after presenting a double-exponential construction of duals (for connected structures without designated elements), involving first constructing an exponential-sized gap pair, the authors ask: ``\emph{It would be interesting to know to what extent the characterisation of duals can be simplified, and whether the indirect approach via density is optimal}.''
+Our results also shed new light on a question posed in the same paper: after presenting a double-exponential construction of duals (for connected structures without distinguished elements), involving first constructing an exponential-sized gap pair, the authors ask: ``\emph{It would be interesting to know to what extent the characterisation of duals can be simplified, and whether the indirect approach via density is optimal}.''
 This question appeared to have been answered in~\cite{NesetrilTardif2005}, where a direct method was established for constructing single-exponential size duals.
 Theorem~\ref{thm:cacyclic-polyfrontier} together with Lemma~\ref{lem:frontiers-and-dualities}, however, gives another answer: single-exponential duals can be constructed by going through frontiers (i.e., ``via density'') as well.